cloudify-cosmo/repex/README.md

 ANOTHER IMPORTANT NOTE: variables must be structured EXACTLY like this: {{ .VER_NAME }}
 Don't forget the spaces!

-- `variables` is a dict of variables you can use throughout the config. `type`, `path`, `base_directory`, `match`, `replace` and `with` can all receive variables.
-For now, all attributes which are not strings cannot receive variables.
-This might change in future versions. `variables` can be sent to one of the 3 basic functions described below or by being hardcoded into the yaml.
-Variables with the same name sent via the API will override the hardcoded ones.
+- `variables` is a dict of variables you can use throughout the config.
+See below for more info.
 - `type` is a regex string representing the file name you're looking for.
 - `path` is a regex string representing the path in which you'd like to search for files (so, for instance, if you only want to replace files in directory names starting with "my-", you would write "my-.*").
 If `path` is a path to a single file, the `type` attribute must not be configured.
 - `excluded` is a list of excluded paths.
 The paths must be relative to the working directory, NOT to the `path` variable.